 Day 17 : Fly to Nepalgunj (150m/490 ft) fly to Kathmandu::

 We take a flight from Jhupal to Nepalgunj.
 On reaching Nepalgunj, we return to Kathmandu on the next available flight.
 Upon arrival in Kathmandu, you will be transferred to your hotel.
 There is nothing to do but trade emails with travel companions and organize the photos.
 You can spend the evening leisurely, perhaps catch up on some last-minute shopping and celebrate dinner together with Nepal Mountain Trekkers.
-Stay overnight at Kathmandu.
+Stay overnight in Kathmandu.

 Day 18 : Final departure::